 CoQ10, a very important antioxidant used throughout the body, is specifically useful to avoid muscle fatigue in both strength and endurance athletes.
 It regulates inflammatory pathways in the body that naturally increase during and after exercise.
 This can be taken any time throughout the day, not needed right after exercise.
 Bonus: it's also beneficial for cardiovascular health.

 Glutamine is an amino acid that speeds recovery by allowing the muscles to intake carbohydrate more readily post-workout.
 It also increases growth hormone, thus allowing the body to create new muscle mass.
 Plus, it’s great for gut healing!
 I prefer powdered glutamine taken immediately after a workout and I use a product that combines glutamine with my BCAA’s (see above).

 Curcumin is the potent anti-inflammatory component found in turmeric.
 It reduces pain and swelling when used either topically over sore muscles or taken orally.
 My favorite curcumin supplement is a liquid supplement called Turmero-Active.
 It does need to be special ordered, but it is highly absorbable and very potent.
-Another one that is used frequently and well-loved by patients at Be Well Natural Medicine is called Theracurmin HP by Integrative Therapeutics, available through our online dispensary Fullscript.
+Another one that is used frequently and well-loved by patients at Be Well Natural Medicine is called Theracurmin HP by Integrative Therapeutics, which is available through our online dispensary.